rancher/fleet-docs/versioned_docs/version-0.12/gitrepo-add.md

 :::warning

-If you don't add one or more public keys into the secret, any server's public key will be trusted and added. (`ssh -o stricthostkeychecking=yes` will be used), unless you install Fleet with chart value `insecureSkipHostKeyChecks` set to `false`.
+If you don't add one or more public keys into the secret, any server's public key will be trusted and added. (`ssh -o stricthostkeychecking=no` will be used), unless you install Fleet with chart value `insecureSkipHostKeyChecks` set to `false`.

 :::